ashwiniyer176/Natural-Language-Processing/README.md

 2. **Knowledge Graph**: Building an elementary knowledge graph using a dataset of sentences from WikiPedia.
 3. **Graph Convolutional Networks:** Creating an elementary Graph Convolutional Network using thr CORA dataset.
 4. **Write your own Sherlock Holmes Story:** Using GPT2 to write a Sherlock Holmes story.
-5. **Classifying Schools of Philosophy:** Classifying quotes into their Schools of philosophy.